hpe-storage/scod/docs/container_storage_provider/hpe_alletra_9000/index.md

     • Snapshotting using `virtualCopyOf` is independent of snapshot `CRD` availability on Kubernetes and it can be performed on any supported Kubernetes version.<br />
     • Support for `virtualCopyOf` is available from HPE CSI Driver 1.3.0+.

-### Remote Copy with Peer Persistence synchronous replication parameters
+### Remote Copy with Peer Persistence Synchronous Replication

 To enable replication within the HPE CSI Driver, the following steps must be completed: